NajiaAhmadi/ETL-Genotype-Phenotype-to-OMOP/README.md

 This Transformation processes fill the SOURCE_TO_CONCEPT_MAP table with a set of concepts_ids from Human Phenotype Ontology (HPO).
 These concepts transform phenotypic data elements possible (We did not have data to test this transformation for this study).

+# Customize your Rare Diseases Common Data Model

+Here, we outline how to adapt the RD-CDM for use across various data and medical fields for rare diseases.

+Use Case Definition: Specify the modules required to explore the research hypothesis.
+Identify key elements within these modules that address the research question.

+Stakeholder Engagement: Communicate the necessary modules and elements with medical experts to assess their availability at each study site.
+Engage with data providers to ensure data can be automatically retrieved, possibly in standard formats like FHIR, or using terminologies such as SNOMED.
+Consult legal authorities to address the sensitive nature of medical data, ensuring adherence to ethical standards, data security, and privacy protection.

+Diagnostic Entity Compilation: Collaborate with stakeholders to finalize a comprehensive or selective list of data elements after initial discussions.

+Mapping Use Case-Specific Entities: Align individual data items with the RD-CDM's modules to standardize data across all study sites.

+Data Transformation: Implement ETL processes, for instance, converting FHIR to OMOP format, to standardize data in modules like "Person", "Diagnosis", "Laboratory findings", "Procedure", and "Medications".

+Handling Genotypic and Phenotypic Data: Use direct ETL processes from CSV to OMOP CDM for the "Genotype" and "Phenotype" modules.